Fine Motor Skills & Handwriting Readiness for Preschoolers

 Age 4-5 (K1)

-- Transitions from fist grip to tripod or quadrupod pencil grip
+- Starts transitioning from fist grip to tripod or quadrupod pencil grip

 - Copies basic shapes: circle, cross, square